Raj-2002/CodeX/README.md

 - Recommendations for CodeX:

-#### Ingredients:

-Caffeine as the primary ingredient for increased energy and focus.
+- **Ingredients:** Caffeine as the primary ingredient for increased energy and focus.
 Natural sources of vitamins to cater to 25% interested in this component.

-#### Natural Emphasis:

-Consider highlighting the use of natural ingredients, given the 50% interest.
+- **Natural Emphasis:** Consider highlighting the use of natural ingredients, given the 50% interest.

-#### Pricing Strategy:

-Aim for a pricing range of 50-150 INR to align with consumer expectations.
+- **Pricing Strategy:** Aim for a pricing range of 50-150 INR to align with consumer expectations.

-#### Packaging Design:

-Focus on developing a compact can design for portability.
-Consider incorporating innovative elements to attract the 25% interested in unique bottle designs.
+- **Packaging Design:** Focus on developing a compact can design for portability and consider incorporating innovative elements to attract the 25% interested in unique bottle designs.

 #### Conclusion:
 CodeX, with its emphasis on caffeine and natural ingredients, aligned pricing, and convenient packaging has the potential to be a competitive product in the energy drink market based on the survey results.